aronskaya/smjobbless/README.md

 ```

 ### Python script
 As you can see, there are lots of nuances to remember.
-In order to help the developers Apple provides a python script `SMJobBlessUtil.py`, which is located in the root of this sample project.
+In order to help the developers Apple provides a python script `SMJobBlessUtil.py`, which is located in the 'Handy Scripts' directory in the root of this sample project.
 It offers 2 functions:

 * `check`
 * `setreq`